 By Sam Opp from Find Love & Travel

 Mt.
-Haleakala National Park is also connected to the famous Road to Hana, therefore, many make their way into the National park on this route.
+Haleakala National Park is also connected to the famous Road to Hana; therefore, many make their way into the National park on this route.
 The national park has over 30,000 acres of lush jungles, beaches, waterfalls, hiking trails, and a mars-like landscape at the summit.

-American Natural Wonders in Montana and Wyoming
+Wonders of the USA in Montana and Wyoming

 Glacier National Park, Montana